-The history of Red Cliffs is the story of the largest single farm settlement scheme ever undertaken in Australia .
-It began in 1918 just as the first Australian Diggers were being repatriated.
+The history of Red Cliffs is the story of the largest soldier settlement scheme ever undertaken in Australia .
+It began in 1918 just as the first Australian Diggers were being repatriated after WW1.

 Mr A S Kenyon, an engineer (and later a Commissioner) of the State Rivers and Water Supply Commission, submitted a report to the Commission on the practicability and cost of development of 10,000 acres of Murray River frontage land under irrigation.
 In his report Kenyon estimated total cost at £44 ($88) per acre, included in that figure was the cost of farm establishment as well as water supply works.